Larsende/Agility2020-AS3/class1/module1/module02.rst

 #.
 Copy the contents of the file ``AS3 Schema Validation`` JSON body and paste into VS Code.
 Save the file to your desktop.

 #.
-Notice the wavy line around line 17-- This is notifying you that there is a syntax error.
+Notice the wavy line around line 17.This is notifying you that there is a syntax error.
 You can hover over the wavy line to see more information.

     .. image:: /_static/tenantt.jpg